lightbend/sbt-reactive-app/README.md

 # sbt-reactive-app

 This project implements an SBT plugin that uses [SBT Native Packager](https://github.com/sbt/sbt-native-packager) and reflection to build Docker images.
-These images contain metadata that is used with a CLI tool to create resources for Kubernetes and potentially other target platforms.
+Images produced by this plugin can be used with a CLI tool, [reactive-cli](https://github.com/lightbend/reactive-cli), to create resources for Kubernetes and potentially other target platforms.

 ## Development

 ##### Publish Locally

-`sbt "^ publishLocal"`
+`sbt ^publishLocal`

+## Release

+Consult "Platform Tooling Release Process" on Google Drive

 ## Maintenance